windisch/FiberMixing/README.md

 ```

 The random walk runs until the approximated distribution differs from
-the uniform distribution by at most 0.25.
-The number of steps needed
+the uniform distribution by at most 0.25 (i.e. the mixing time).
+The
-is then saved in `out.txt`.
-In case that the random walk is runned
+number of steps needed is then saved in `out.txt`.
+In case that the
-mulitple times (with the parameter `-r,--runs`), a histogram is saved
+random walk is runned mulitple times (with the parameter `-r,--runs`),
-in `out.eps`.
+a histogram is saved in `out.eps`.

 ### Requirements
 The software [LattE](https://www.math.ucdavis.edu/~latte/) is used to